swookey-thinky/mindiffusion/lesson_17/README.md

-# Lesson 17 - Hierarchical Text-Conditional Image Generation with CLIP Latents (DaLL\*E 2)
+# Lesson 16 - Progressive Distillation for Fast Sampling of Diffusion Models

-In this lesson we are going to learn about the DaLL\*E 2 diffusion model from [Hierarchical Text-Conditional Image Generation with CLIP Latents](https://arxiv.org/abs/2204.06125).
+In this lesson we are going to learn about distilling a diffusion model into a samller number of sampling steps, from the paper [Progressive Distillation for Fast Sampling of Diffusion Models](https://arxiv.org/abs/2202.00512).

-DaLL\*E 2 is an interesting follow on to the original DaLL\*E text-to-image model, which as you recall from [Lesson 8](https://github.com/swookey-thinky/mindiffusion/tree/main/lesson_08) was actually a non-diffusion, transformer based text-to-image generation model.
-In contrast, DaLL\*E 2 is a multi-stage diffusion model whose main contribution is using [CLIP](https://arxiv.org/abs/2103.0002) image embeddings as a source of conditioning in the diffusion process.
-In order to accomplish this, DaLL\*E 2 first introduces a diffusion prior networkm which learns to predict the CLIP image embeddings from the CLIP text embeddings of the generation prompts.
-Then, DaLL\*E 2 uses a diffusion decoder network to predict a generated image conditioned on the CLIP image embeddings from the prior network, and text embeddings from the given prompts.
+This paper is very cool because you can take a pretrained diffusion model, that required N steps of sampling, and distill it into another, same sized diffusion model that only takes M steps of sampling, where M << N. For example, in the steps below, we take a diffusion model that originally required 1024 sampling steps and distill it into one that only requires 8 sampling steps, at a similar quality level as the original umber of steps!

+Another innovation from this paper was a new parameterization of the score network, called the *v-parameterization*, which is used pretty extensively in most modern models.

-The authors did not release any code for their model.
-However Phil Wang has an implementation at [DaLL\*E 2 PyTorch](https://github.com/lucidrains/DALLE2-pytorch) that you can use to follow along if you want.
+The authors released their original JAX source code at [Diffusion Distillation](https://github.com/google-research/google-research/tree/master/diffusion_distillation) that you can use to follow along if you want.

 In this repository, we will be working with the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset because it is simple and can be trained in real time with minimal GPU power and memory.
 The main difference between MNIST and other datasets is the single channel of the imagery, versus 3 channels in most other datasets.
 We will make sure that the models we build can easily accomodate 1- or 3-channel data, so that you can test the models we build on other datasets.